jacobhenke/vagrant-lamp-centos/README.md

 ## Disclaimer ##

-This configuration was successfully tested on Mac OSX Mavericks.
+This configuration was successfully tested on Mac OSX Yosemite.